 If a tranquil slice of authentic paradise sounds like your speed, look no further than Four Seasons Resort Nevis, West Indies.

-We recently checked in for Sea Turtle Conservancy Weekend, an extraordinary experience that had been on my bucket list since I’d written about it for Four Seasons Magazine.
-The resort is unique… unlike any other Four Seasons we’ve been to (and our list is long).
+We checked in for Sea Turtle Conservancy Weekend, an extraordinary experience that had been on my bucket list since I’d written about it for Four Seasons Magazine.
+The resort is unlike any other Four Seasons we’ve been to (and we’ve stayed in many and lived in one).

 Nevis is part of the Federation of St. Kitts and Nevis and located about 50 miles from Antigua and 250 miles from Puerto Rico.
-A 2-mile channel of water separates St. Kitt and Nevis.
+A 2-mile channel of water separates St. Kitts from Nevis.
 Four Seasons Nevis rests on Pinney’s Beach, the largest on the island.

 You’ll soon appreciate why it’s called the “tiny forgotten island in the Caribbean” in Hamilton, who happens to be the island’s most famous former resident.
 Modern-day devotees would probably like to keep it their little secret though.